BestTimesToVisit.com Logo

 Kerala State Road Transport Corporation (KSRTC) Buses

-These government-run buses are the backbone of public transport in Kerala, connecting almost every village and town.
-They range from basic 'ordinary' buses to more comfortable 'superfast' and 'deluxe' services, ideal for inter-city travel and exploring smaller towns.
+These government-run buses are the backbone of public transport in Kerala, connecting even remote villages.
+They range from basic 'ordinary' buses to more comfortable 'superfast' and 'deluxe' services, ideal for inter-city travel and exploring the countryside.

 Autorickshaws (Tuk-tuks)

-Tip:Always agree on the fare *before* you get in.
-Many drivers don't use meters, and tourists can be overcharged.
-Apps like Ola and Uber are available in major cities (Kochi, Trivandrum, Kozhikode) and often offer fairer, fixed prices.
-Don't be afraid to politely decline if the fare seems unreasonable.
+Tip:Always agree on the fare *before* you get in to avoid disputes.
+Apps like Ola and Uber are available in major cities and often offer metered rides, which can be more transparent.
+Don't be afraid to politely decline if the price seems unreasonable; there are always more available.

 Trains

-Kerala has an extensive rail network connecting major cities and towns along the coast and inland.
-It's a comfortable and scenic way to travel longer distances, offering views of lush landscapes and local life.
+Kerala has an extensive railway network connecting major cities and towns, offering a comfortable and scenic way to travel longer distances, especially along the coast.
+The journey from Kochi to Trivandrum is particularly picturesque.

 💡 Travel Tip: This season usually means better deals — check what's available on Trip.com.